Blog writing training teaching practical techniques for hosting and writing a successful blog for your business.

 More and more organisations are realising the benefits of blogging.
 An effective blog raises an organisation’s profile and credibility, builds stronger relations with clients and improves a website’s ranking in search engines.

-Our Blogging for business course is ideal for:
+Blog writing for business training is ideal for:

-- Newcomers to blogging, who are either considering blogging or are just about to start a blog.
+- Newcomers to blogging, who are just about to start a blog.

 - Existing bloggers who want to improve the quality and effectiveness of their blog.

-The course teaches everything you need to know to host a successful blog.
-It begins with a short overview of the benefits of blogging, and quickly gets delegates started by creating a blog.
-This blog is then used to learn and practice the techniques taught throughout the course, which include:
+You’ll learn everything you need to host a successful blog.
+It begins with a short overview of the benefits of blogging.
+You’ll then create a blog that you’ll use to learn and practice the techniques taught throughout the course.
+Sessions include:

 - Ways to make a blog attractive to readers, improving design and increasing effectiveness.